-- There are strict limits on the number of credits students can transfer from non-degree status into a degree program.
+- There are limits on the number of credits students can transfer from non-degree status into a degree program.
 Most programs only allow up to 9 credits.

 - International students are typically not admitted in non-degree status with the exception of students in the INTO Mason program.